Select Page

 The site is live now and while initial feedback has been very positive, it is essentially an MVP site with multiple areas that need further work including:

-Implementation of evergreen content covered in the second case study
+• Implementation of the evergreen content covered in this case study

 Once the pandemic situation improves, this will allow for more favourable conditions both physically and financially for in-person usability testing, product development focus groups and the opportunity to do a more in-depth customer journey analysis